 It is a timely campaign to rebrand the oil palm industry as sustainable and competitive given the fierce opposition from various quarters.

 “We are not competing with other oils.
 All oils have their own benefits and serve different purposes.
 They can co-exist and even can be combined to make quality products,” said the minister.
 She also urged the EU to look at the science supporting palm oil’s health and environmental benefits.

 “It should not be a trade war.
 We should work together,” urged the minister in her energetic speech.
 Zuraida will be leaving to Brussels early next year to talk to EU MPs.
 She urged Ong, and other scientists to join hands with her in her “war room” to provide inputs in tackling the discrimination by EU or other countries.

 “This first study was done by the Institute for Medical Research Malaysia.
-We thought since it was done in Malaysia, there might be some bias, but to our delight, studies conducted in Australia, Italy and a number of other countries produced the same results,” said Ong.
+We thought since it was done in Malaysia, there might be some bias, but to our delight, studies conducted in Australia, Italy, China and a number of other countries produced the same results,” said Ong.